Trance-0/codebook/docs/searching/2d-range-query/interval-tree.md

 def overlapSearch(root: Node, i: Interval) -> Interval:
     """
-    Search for the interval in the interval tree
+    Search for the interval that overlaps with the query interval
     :param root: the root of the interval tree
     :param i: the interval to search for
     :return: the node that overlaps with the interval, otherwise None